Incentives to encourage the development of lower-cost housing types

 The development process can be particularly challenging in built-out urban environments, where land is often more costly and neighborhood opposition can derail a project.

-After taking the important first step of reviewing regulations to reduce barriers to development, local jurisdictions may find that additional incentives are required to encourage the creation of lower-cost homes.
+After taking the important first step of reviewing regulations to reduce barriers to development, localities may find that additional incentives are required to encourage the creation of lower-cost homes.
 Incentives such as tax abatementReduction or elimination of taxes granted to property owners by the government in order to stimulate publicly beneficial activities, such as investment in capital equipment.s and streamlined permitting processes aim to stimulate the development of housing types that are more likely to be affordable to low- or moderate-income households.
 They are similar to the incentives offered to developers of dedicated affordable housing, but do not come with restrictions on rents or home prices.

 Cities, towns and counties that wish to offer incentives for the development of lower-cost housing types may want to start by thinking about the housing type(s) these incentives will be designed to encourage.
 These can include: